 In 1934 the Swiss Statute put limits on how new technology could be introduced in watches.
 This effectively prevented them from using lever escapements in their watches.

 However, thanks to a great lawyer, Oris was eventually able to overturn this limitation.
-This was not to be there only setback.
+This was not to be their only setback.

 The quartz crisis that caused quartz watches to overtake the industry in the 1970’s and 80’s, forced Oris to begin production of their own quartz watches.
 They did not find success with that move.

-Ultimately, by 1982, the company was bought out, restructured, and became known as Oris SA.
-From there, they ceased production of quartz watches, and put the focus back on mechanical watches.
+Ultimately though, by 1982, the company was bought out, restructured, and became known as Oris SA.
+From there, they ceased production of quartz watches, and put the focus back onto mechanical watches.